The Mississppi State University Libraries include:

 The Dean of Libraries reports to the University's Provost and Vice President for Academic Affairs and is an active member of the Deans Council.
 The development and oversight for the library program lies with the Library Administrative Council (LAC) which is composed of the following individuals/positions:

-- Frances Coleman, Dean of Libraries
+- Dr. Thomas Anderson, Dean of Libraries (interim)

 - Stephen Cunetto, Associate Dean, University Libraries

 - Pat Matthes, Professor/Interim Associate Dean for Collection Management Services